Director: Ridley Scott

 Religion is a reoccurring theme throughout Damon Lindelof and Jon Spaihts screenplay, with characters discussing matters of faith in routine ways.
 Surely, Charlie argues to Elizabeth, it's time for her to take off the cross she wears around her neck after they learn that the DNA of the Engineers is an exact match to that of human beings, essentially placing the Engineers in the role those of faith assign to a divine creator.
 If they created us, though, she responds, "Who created them?"

 Putting the entire conversation into another level of subversion entirely is David (Michael Fassbender), a robot that looks and acts like a man (specifically Peter O'Toole in Lawrence of Arabia).
 Charlie is less hopeful about his own place in universe than Elizabeth and goes to David for solace.
 What was the reason for David's creation, the robot asks.
-"Because we could," Charlie answers, to David slyly suggests that there may be no greater purpose for humanity's existence than his own.
+"Because we could," Charlie answers, to which David slyly suggests that there may be no greater purpose for humanity's existence than his own.

 All of these debates and lines of thought become unimportant as threats arise.
 The first is a strange, oozy mutagenic in vials the team discovers in the Engineers' central base (The art direction throughout the movie is quite remarkable, from the cavernous tunnels of that base to the massive structures and ships where characters must eventually escape and avoid).